sviperll/argo/README.md

 The goal is Golden Fleece.
-Seriously the goal is to create simple and stable language from ground up that can hopefully be proved more practical than Haskell or Idris.
+Seriously the goal is to create simple and stable language from ground up that can hopefully be proven more practical than Haskell or Idris.
 Haskell and Idris should be treated as an inspiration, but their design decisions should be suspiciously scrutinized to reevaluate them in context of modern programming.
 Haskell and Idris shouldn't be treated as some kind of holy cow and